Campus Pollinator Habitat Plan Heading link

-UIC’s Campus Pollinator Habitat Plan outlines how to design and maintain a pollinator-friendly landscape, which satisfies solution 4.3.1 of the Climate Action Implementation Plan.
+UIC’s Campus Pollinator Habitat Plan outlines how to design and maintain a pollinator-friendly landscape, which satisfies both solutions 4.3.1 and 7.3.1 of the Climate Action Implementation Plan.
+Access the accessible, text-only Plan, or

 Researchers from the department of Biological Sciences’ Ecology & Evolution group have done extensive work on pollinators and urban landscapes.
 Dr. Alan Molumby, the chair of UIC’s Bee Campus USA, researches bees and pollinators.
 You can learn more about Dr. Molumby’s work here.
 Dr. Emily Minor studies the effect of populations in an urbanized environment.
 Read more about Dr. Minor’s work here.